-Student loans are financial obligations that must be repaid.
+Student Loans are financial obligations that must be repaid.
 Pay careful attention to the terms and conditions of any loan you accept to help pay for school.
-Do not borrow more than you need or would be unable to comfortably repay after leaving school.
+Do not borrow more than you need or can repay comfortably after leaving school.
 A comparison of various loans may be found on the Student Loans Program Chart.

 Most student loans have the following characteristics:

-- You may have up to 10 years to repay the loan or possibly less than 10 years if your loan is paid off sooner by making the minimum monthly payments.
+You may have up to 10 years to repay the loan, depending on the total amount borrowed or less than 10 years, if by making minimum payments your loan is paid off sooner.
 The Federal Direct Stafford/Ford Loan and Federal Direct Unsubsidized Stafford/Ford Loan have other repayment options, which may allow you a more flexible time period for repayment.

 Title IV federal student loans are reported to the National Student Loan Data System (NSLDS) and will be accessible by federal agencies and institutions determined to be authorized users of the data system to ensure proper administration of the loans.
 Student borrowers can access their NSLDS account as well to track their educational loan records.